 Take the time to locate the best mortgage broker, one you can trust to not only provide the best mortgage rate but also the best service.
 And the second most important thing, when looking to get the best mortgage rate, is to ask questions.
 Ask lots of questions to ensure you fully understand the mortgage quote.

-And the ones that kept the program are now charging less to do a cash-out loans.
+And the ones that kept the program are now charging less to do cash-out loans.

 When it comes to self-employed people things are generally still the same; more documentation needs to be provided for both refinance and purchase transactions.

 On July 28th and 29th, the Fed will have their two-day meeting.
-Post-meeting we’ll update this article and discuss any potential impact for mortgage rates in California.
+Post-meeting we’ll update this article and discuss any potential impact on mortgage rates in California.